A Vanilla Rival Rises from the Pacific: Papua New Guinea Takes on Madagascar

 The biggest problem facing Papua New Guinea vanilla now is the smuggling of unripe and poorly cured vanilla beans over the Indonesian border.
 Sometimes these beans are sold as “Indonesian tahitensis.”

 The beans are inferior.
-They serve mainly to undermine Papua New Guinea farmers who hold their beans to maturity, damaging their quality reputation and undermining the market for their vanilla.
+They serve mainly to undermine Papua New Guinea farmers who hold their beans to maturity, damaging their quality reputation and undermining the market for their vanilla beans.

 Last year, Papua New Guinea produced more than 200 metric tons of pure vanilla, to Madagascar’s 1700 to 1800 metric tons.
 These volumes should continue to grow.